 Period is coming!
 Sooner or later you have to get your daughter prepared for this.
 As mums of teenage daughters, we are always worried when it will start.
 Yes, that time of the month is not very easy and what bothers us is the fact that your little angel is about to face it.
-Worry no more, at Adira we have covered everything that you may need to know about the signs that your daughter will get her period soon.
+Worry no more, at Adira we have covered everything that you will need to know about the period signs that your daughter will go through.

-Here we have listed most of the facts about period that may aid you in understanding the signs well.
+Here we have listed most of the period signs that will aid you in understanding her growing body.
 Every child is different, so is their anatomy, and these 5 signs will help you identify what lies ahead:

 - Physical changes – There is a lot to talk about puberty and how it changes your little girl’s body.
 The best thing would be to take reference from your own experience and take the lead.
 You will start to notice that her body shape changes.
 Her hips will get wider and you will also see that the child-like features disappear and she starts to look more and more like a young woman.
 This might be the right time to invest in some Leak-Proof Panties so that she does not have an embarrassing first period at school or sport.